storm-software/storm-themes/packages/impact/README.md

 <!-- END header -->

-# Impact
+# Impact Design Tokens

-A package containing the **Impact** theme design tokens.
+A package containing the ☄️ **Impact** theme design tokens.
 This is the primary theme used by Storm Software applications.

 <!-- START doctoc -->
 <!-- END doctoc -->